 Applications are considered year-round.
-Candidates for admission to the MBA program should submit a completed application portfolio preferably 45 days prior to the start of the term.
+Candidates for admission to the MSIST program should submit a completed application portfolio preferably 45 days prior to the start of the term.
 Admitted students may begin the program at the beginning of any term.
 Admission decisions for regular graduate standing are based on a review of the following materials in the candidate's file:

 - A completed application form and nonrefundable application fee

 - Official transcripts showing a bachelor's degree from a regionally accredited U.S. institution.
 Normally, a grade point average of approximately 3.0 or higher in upper division undergraduate work is expected.